Topology-based Filtering of Graph Signals via Persistent Homology: Proofs

-\begin{IEEEbiographynophoto} {Matias de Jong van Lier} is currently a PhD student at the Faculty of Mathematics, Kyushu University, Japan.
-Coming from an algebraic topology background, he is interested in applications of topology in data science. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto} {Sebasti\'an El\'ias Graiff Zurita} is currently a researcher at Kyoto University Institute for Advanced Study, Kyoto University, Japan.
-He received the MS in Physics degree from the Institute Balseiro, Argentina, in 2015, and the PhD in Mathematics degree from Kyushu University, Japan, in 2022, respectively. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto} {Shizuo Kaji} is currently a professor at the Institute of Mathematics for Industry, Kyushu University, Japan.
-He received his PhD in Mathematics degree from Kyoto University in 2007.
+\begin{IEEEbiographynophoto}{Matias de Jong van Lier} is currently a Ph.D. student at the Faculty of Mathematics, Kyushu University, Japan.
+Coming from a background in algebraic topology, he is interested in applications of topology to data science. \end{IEEEbiographynophoto}

+\begin{IEEEbiographynophoto}{Sebasti\'an El\'{\i}as Graiff Zurita} is currently an assistant professor at the Graduate School of Science, Kyoto University, Japan.
+He received the M.S. degree in physics from the Balseiro Institute, Argentina, in 2015, and the Ph.D. degree in mathematics from Kyushu University, Japan, in 2022. \end{IEEEbiographynophoto}

+\begin{IEEEbiographynophoto}{Shizuo Kaji} is currently a professor at the Graduate School of Science, Kyoto University, Japan.
+He received the Ph.D. degree in mathematics from Kyoto University, Japan, in 2007.
 His research interests include topology and its applications. \end{IEEEbiographynophoto}